Kahi: 2007–2012: Debut with After School

-2012–present: Solo career
+2012–present: Group departure and solo career activities

 In June 2012, it was announced Kahi would be leaving After School to pursue a solo singing and acting career.
 In March 2013, Kahi was rumoured to be having a solo comeback, but it was put on hold.
-Later over a year from her last solo release, Pledis Entertainment announced on September 25, 2013 that Kahi would be releasing her second mini album, titled "Who Are You?", on October 10.
+Later over a year from her last solo release, Pledis Entertainment announced on September 25, 2013, that Kahi would be releasing her second mini album, titled "Who Are You?", on October 10.

 In 2014, Kahi acted as the lead role of Bonnie in the musical and Korean adaptation of Bonnie & Clyde alongside ZE:A's Hyungsik.
 Following After School's sixth anniversary in January 2015, Kahi announced that she was leaving Pledis Entertainment.
 In 2016, she was a dance trainer on the girl group survival show Produce 101.
 In late 2016, it was announced that she would return as a judge and dance trainer for the male version of Produce 101 titled Produce 101 Season 2.
 In June 2018, she also became a one-day dance trainer/judge for Produce 48.

 Personal life

 On March 26, 2016, Kahi married entrepreneur Yang Jun-mu (CEO of Incase Korea) in a private ceremony in Hawaii.
 In May 2016, Kahi announced that she and her husband were expecting their first child.
 On October 3, Kahi gave birth to a son, Yang No-ah.
-Kahi welcomed a second son, Yang Si-on, on June 16, 2018.
+Their second son, Yang Si-on, was born on June 16, 2018.